Trebonius91/Caracal/README.md

 ## Tutorials and Examples

-A detailed set of tutorials describing the different programs, including a set of different examples covering relevant application cases can be found in the [EVB-QMDFF Wiki](https://github.com/Trebonius91/EVB-QMDFF/wiki)
+A detailed set of tutorials describing the different programs, including a set of different examples covering relevant application cases can be found in the [Caracal Wiki](https://github.com/Trebonius91/CARACAL/wiki)

 ## Future improvements

-- A configure file for automatic detection of system requirements will be written.
+- Implementing a periodic version of Grimme's GFN-FF as alternative to QMDFF, for an even simpler generation of (diabatic) force field descriptions
-- A manual (PDF and HTML) with detailed handling and background information will be made available.
+- Development of local versions of TREQ, enabling the calculation of larger systems without complicated and error-prone sets of internal coordinates
-- A number of test jobs for ensuring correct functionality of the program will be provided.
+- Exact unimolecular rate constants: implementing theoretically stringent prefactors for the different unimolecular mechanisms
-- A number of example calculations serving as templates for your applications on the several topics that is EVB-QMDFF able to handle will be added.
+- Reactions in solvents: Implementing a "QM/MM" scheme, with the reactive part described by TREQ and sampled with RPMD and the solvent described by GFN-FF and classical dynamics